mog96/the-delt-ios/README.md

 # XCHAT
 Members only.
-Private chat, calendar, and camera reel for the group.
+Private chat, calendar, and camera reel for your group of friends.

 ### Walkthrough